-You must use competitive sealed bids if a purchase i \$25,000 or more and you can:
+CEs must use competitive sealed bids if a purchase is \$50,000 or more and can:

-- Completely and accurately describe the item that you want to purchase; - Locate two or more responsible suppliers that are willing to compete for your business; - Award a firm-fixed price contract; and - Choose from among bidders mainly on the basis of price.
+- Completely and accurately describe the item that they want to purchase; - Locate two or more responsible suppliers that are willing to compete for the business; - Award a firm-fixed price contract; and - Choose from among bidders mainly on the basis of price.

-When conducting a competitive sealed bid, you will:
+When conducting a competitive sealed bid, a CE will:

-- Advertise publicly (for example, in a newspaper); Solicit bids from an adequate number of known suppliers; - Clearly describe the item that you want to purchase in the invitation to bid; - Publicly open the bids at the time and place stated in the invitation; and - Award the contract to the lowest bidder that meets the requirements of the invitation.
+- Advertise publicly (for example, in a newspaper of general circulation in the county where meals are needed); - Solicit bids from an adequate number of known suppliers; - Clearly describe the item that they want to purchase in the invitation to bo, - Publicly open the bids at the time and place stated in the invitation, and - Award the contract to the lowest bidder that meets the requirements of the invitation.